 Drummond Castle Gardens (just south of Crieff in Perthshire) have featured in many films and they are open to the public from Easter to October.
 They were a setting in the 1995 film Rob Roy (with Liam Leeson) and more recently in Outlander, where they were a substitute for the gardens at the Palace of Versailles.
 Other Scottish locations used in Outlander include Gosford House in East Lothian, Glasgow Cathedral, Culross in Fife (Cranesmuir), Rannoch Moor in Perthshire, Blackness Castle (Fort William), Falkland and Aberdour Castle (both in Fife).

 There are many classic older films that were filmed in Scotland - Chariots of Fire's opening sequence of the running race on the West Sands in St. Andrews (as well as shots in the Sma Glen in Perthshire); The 39 Steps, with much of it filmed in the Trossachs; Whisky Galore with Barra standing in for Eriskay: I Know Where I'm Going shot on Mull (where the red phone box still stands!) to name just a few.

-There are many trails movie buffs can follow in Scotland - the most popular at the moment are Outlander, Harry Potter and Skyfall but many films and TV series have been shot (at least in part) in Scotland and searching out the film locations adds another dimension to Scottish holiday!
+here are many trails movie buffs can follow in Scotland - the most popular at the moment are Outlander, Harry Potter and Skyfall but many films and TV series have been shot (at least in part) in Scotland and searching out the film locations to visit adds another dimension to Scottish holiday!